tylher/tylher/README.md

 ### Hi there 👋, I am

-Damola Adediran, I currently work as a full-stack engineer, proficient in JavaScript, Java, and Spring Boot.
+Damola Adediran, I currently work as a full-stack engineer, proficient in JavaScript, Flutter, Java, and Spring Boot.
 I am passionate about working on interesting projects and eager to meet new people in the tech space."

 <!-- **tylher/tylher** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->